Access and Mobility

 We have one standard admission ticket that includes access to the Castle, gardens and play area.

-We regret that dogs are not allowed in the castle grounds or gardens - including the children’s play area - apart from registered assistance dogs.
+We regret that dogs are not allowed in the castle grounds or gardens - including the children’s play area - apart from assistance dogs.
 Dogs are welcome at the Visitor Centre and Pantry.

 There are also footpaths surrounding the grounds including the Cotswold Way, the Wardens Way and the Gloucestershire Way perfect for dog walks, with views of the castle.